|Nutritional Guidelines (per serving)|

 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These basic salmon patties—or salmon croquettes—have long been a favorite Southern dish.
 If you're from the South, you probably have fond memories of Friday evening salmon croquettes.
-Not only are these salmon croquettes an easy preparation, the use of canned salmon makes them easy on the budget.
+Not only are these salmon croquettes an easy preparation, but the use of canned salmon also makes them easy on the budget.

 They make a fantastic everyday family meal with macaroni and cheese.
 Or serve them with French fries or roasted potatoes and steamed peas or broccoli.
 Cucumbers with sour cream and dill is an excellent choice; dill and cucumbers both go well with salmon.

 Serve the patties with purchased or homemade tartar sauce, remoulade sauce, or dill sauce (below).

 Click Play to See This Recipe Come Together

 - 1 small onion (finely grated)

 - 1 to 1 1/2 cups fine dry breadcrumbs (divided)